Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 7: the connection between the inner and outer frames

 In Figure 7, the upper, lighter-colored piece is the inner frame and the darker bottom part is the outer frame.
 Some features in that drawing may have been exaggerated and are not to scale.
 The outer two screws are the ones that hold the outer frame and inner frame together.
-As in most cases, when you want the screws to be able to bring the two pieces tightly together, the size of the pilot hole you predrill in the underlying piece should have roughly the same diameter as the shaft of the screw (not including the threads), and the clearance hole you drill in the upper part should have a diameter slightly larger than the widest diameter of the screw (including threads)explanation.
+As in most cases, when you want the screws to be able to bring the two pieces tightly together, the size of the pilot hole you predrill in the underlying piece should have roughly the same diameter as the shaft of the screw (not including the threads).
+The clearance hole you drill in the upper part should have a diameter slightly larger than the widest diameter of the screw (including threads)explanation.
 For this project, I used #8 flat-head screws.
 As shown in Figures 7 and 8A, the holes in the inner frame were countersunk, of course.

-Since the outer frame is not perfectly straight, the distance between the outer and inner frame cannot always be zero at these attachment points.
-That is why I added the stand-off screw to each side of the frame.
-I thought that one in the center of the board would work in this case instead of one for each attachment screw.
-It was a #12 pan-head screw.
-I ground the point off to give it a better pushing surface.
+I used a #12 pan-head screw, and ground the point off to give it a better pushing surface.
 Since the only thing the screw could be gripping was the inner frame, the hole diameter was measured as a pilot hole, not a clearance hole, and was roughly the diameter of the screw shaft (without threads).
 I countersank the hole halfway through the 3/4” thick board, trying to make sure the screw had enough wood for an effective grip while giving it as much adjustment range as it might need.
 Figures 8B and 8C show details.

 Although it is getting ahead of the narrative, Figure 8D shows the completed inner frame as I am starting to attach it to the outer frame.
 We will discuss that procedure soon.